-- Applicants with FY23 actual operating expenses that are less than \$500,000 must provide a 50% cash match.
+- Applicants with FY24 actual operating expenses that are less than \$500,000 must provide a 50% cash match.
 This means that the applicant must raise money from other sources that is equal to or greater than 50% of the GCA grant request.
-The grant request amount may not be more than 67% of total expenses. - Applicants with FY23 actual operating expenses of \$500,000 or more must provide a 100% match for the GCA request amount.
+The grant request amount may not be more than 67% or 2/3 (two-thirds) of total expenses. - Applicants with FY24 actual operating expenses of \$500,000 or more must provide a 100% match for the GCA request amount.
 That means that the applicant must raise money from other sources that is equal to or greater than the GCA grant request amount.
-The grant request amount may not be more than 50% of total expenses.
+The grant request amount may not be more than 50% or 1/2 (one-half) of total expenses.

-Applicants must have the cash match in hand or confirmed when submitting the application.
-The application must include proof of the match.
+Applicants must have the cash match for the grant request amount in hand or confirmed when submitting the application.
+The application must include proof that the match amount is in hand.